LYee0n/maven-demo-project/chatgpt conversations/Talend Studio Overview.md

 Commit and push the .gitlab-ci.yml file to the GitLab repository.

-In GitLab, navigate to the CI/CD &gt; Pipelines page and trigger the pipeline by pushing changes to the repository.
+In GitLab, navigate to the CI/CD > Pipelines page and trigger the pipeline by pushing changes to the repository.

 Monitor the pipeline in the GitLab CI/CD interface to see the status of the stages and tasks.